-The inventory of sites listed in the current Remediation Site Status Report consists of 49 sites.
-This report includes sites that were transferred to the control of the Kansas Corporation Commission (KCC) from the Kansas Department of Health and Environment (KDHE) by legislative action in 1995 and in-house sites already under KCC jurisdiction.
-Of the original 109 sites, four were combined with other sites.
-During previous evaluation periods, 79 sites have been resolved and 23 sites have been added.
-The current evaluation period, January 1, 2018, through December 31, 2018, ended without resolving or adding sites, resulting in a total of 49 active sites.
+This Remediation Site Status Report consists of 49 active sites.
+The current evaluation period, January 1, 2019, through December 31, 2019, ended without resolving or adding sites, resulting in a total of 49 active sites.
 Summary tables for site impacts and immediacy levels as well as estimated costs are found at the beginning of the report.
 The tables below provide an overview of distribution of sites with respect to both resources impacted and the range of immediacy levels for required remediation.